SABADASTPAK/MIAS/README.md

 The MIAS (Mammographic Image Analysis Society) dataset contains 322 digital mammography images in PGM (1024×1024) format.
 Each image is accompanied by metadata stored in Info.txt, including:

-Image reference ID (mdbxxx)
+- Image reference ID (mdbxxx)

-Background tissue type: Fatty (F), Fatty-Glandular (G), Dense (D)
+- Background tissue type: Fatty (F), Fatty-Glandular (G), Dense (D)

-Abnormality type: CIRC, SPIC, MISC, ARCH, ASYM, CALC, NORM
+- Abnormality type: CIRC, SPIC, MISC, ARCH, ASYM, CALC, NORM

-Severity: Benign (B) or Malignant (M)
+- Severity: Benign (B) or Malignant (M)

-Coordinates of the abnormality center
+- Coordinates of the abnormality center

-Approximate radius (in pixels) of a circle enclosing the abnormality
+-Approximate radius (in pixels) of a circle enclosing the abnormality

 In this project, only the following cases were used:

-Circumscribed masses (CIRC)
+- Circumscribed masses (CIRC)

-Normal images (NORM)
+- Normal images (NORM)

 All other abnormality types were excluded.